anand236/ecommerce/README.md

 # ecommerce
-zomm chrome window to 125%
+zoom chrome window to 125%